A Girl in Trouble (Is a Temporary Thing)

-"A Girl in Trouble (Is a Temporary Thing)" was a hit single for Romeo Void in 1984, from the Columbia album Instincts.
-It was the band's biggest hit and their only ever Top 40 hit single, peaking at number 35 on the Billboard Hot 100.
+"A Girl in Trouble (Is a Temporary Thing)" is a song by Romeo Void released in 1984, from the Columbia album Instincts.
+It was the band's biggest hit and their only ever top 40 hit single, peaking at number 35 on the Billboard Hot 100.

 A music video was also made for the song, which included themes of paint, social commentary, body image, art, and stop motion animation.
 It got some MTV airplay.